evincarofautumn/Hap/README.md

 Goodbye, cruel world!
 ```

-*Synchronous* flow control statements such as `if` and `while` are evaluated immediately.
+*Synchronous* flow control statements such as `if`, `while`, and `for` are evaluated immediately.
 If the condition is true *when the statement is reached*, then the body is evaluated immediately, before proceeding to subsequent statements.

 *Asynchronous* flow control statements such as `when` are evaluated concurrently.
 The flow of control proceeds to subsequent statements immediately; only when the conditional actually becomes true is the body evaluated.